 Publisher's Weekly says: "No baseball writer has ever done what [Smith] has done."
 Was the New York Yankees' Mel Allen better than Brooklyn's Red Barber?
 Did ex-ESPNer Jon Miller top the Fox Network's Joe Buck?
 How do the Dodgers' Vin Scully's poetry and Cardinals' and Cubs' Harry Caray's zeal compare?
 Irreverent, authoritative, even addictive, Voices of Summer (Carroll & Graff, 2005, 410 pages, $15.95) is essential to any baseball year.

 The book's unique ranking system uses ten criteria including continuity, longevity, award, and network coverage.
 Each criterion is rated on a 1-10 point scale.
 Scully earned a perfect 100 score: to Smith, baseball's best-ever Voice.
-The rest of the top ten includes: Allen, Detroit's Ernie Harwell, Cardinals' Jack Buck, Barber, Caray, Pittsburgh's Bob Prince, Cubs' Jack Brickhouse, CBS TV's Dizzy Dean, and Mets' Lindsey Nelson.
+The rest of the author’s all-time top ten broadcasters includes: Allen, Detroit Tigers’ Ernie Harwell, St. Louis Cardinals' Jack Buck, Barber, Caray, Pittsburgh Pirates’ Bob Prince, Chicago Cubs' Jack Brickhouse, CBS TV's Dizzy Dean, and New York Mets' Lindsey Nelson.